Production Insurance For Filmmakers

 How does workers compensation insurance work?

 Workers Compensation is a mandatory insurance coverage for hiring and working with employees.
-The coverage often covers medical costs to treat injuries and illness, lost wages, ongoing care after injury, funeral costs, benefits & legal costs from lawsuits that result from the injury.
+The coverage often covers medical costs to treat injuries and illnesses, lost wages, ongoing care after injury, funeral costs, benefits & legal costs from lawsuits that result from the injury.

 If I break a camera with a rental policy, will I have to pay anything?